ExtremeFLOW/neko-top/examples/rugby_verification/README.md

 Hopefully, this can be a derived type of the more abstract `design_variable`.

 ### `topopt_design`
-This contains the design field \f$\rho\f$ as well as the following key proceedures
+This contains the design field \f$\rho\f$ as well as the following key procedures
-- `map_forward` maps the design varaible to coeffients (currently only the Brinkman amplitude \f$\rho \mapsto \chi \f$)
+- `map_forward` maps the design variable to coefficients (currently only the Brinkman amplitude \f$\rho \mapsto \chi \f$)

 In the future, this should also contain filters \f$\rho \mapsto \tilde{\rho}
 \mapsto \chi\f$

-- `map_backwards` uses chain rule to map the sensitivity of the coefficents to the sensitivity to the design variable \f$\frac{\partial F}{\partial \chi}
+- `map_backwards` uses chain rule to map the sensitivity of the coefficients to the sensitivity to the design variable \f$\frac{\partial F}{\partial \chi}
  \mapsto \frac{\partial F}{\partial \rho}\f$